AhmedibnAdam/CLeanCode/README.md

   Don't write methods which works correctly depending on something else in the same class.
 * Avoid negative conditionals. <br/>

+# so what is exactly the code could I called it's clean
+in my opinon you could called the code clean when it is
+* Readable
+* Crips and clear
+* Be consistent
+* Maintainable
+* Scalable
+* Testable
+* Meaningful names
+* No duplicates
+* Less dependancy
+* code quality

 # when should we clean ?!
 All the time

 # final ,